 If you’re interested in foot health, you’ve probably been seeing those toe spacers all over the place.
 Are they really necessary?
 I’m all about foot function, but even I was on the fence for a while.
 So let’s break it down and talk about why they’re a thing.
+Read on for my full Correct Toes review.

 Why Toe Spacers?